When is the Best Time to Plant a New Lawn with Grass Seed?

 After you’ve planted your new grass, you’ll want to be sure to water properly.
 In Kansas, this means making sure the soil is moist all of the time, to a depth of about two inches.
 Don’t over water, the ground should not have pools or be overly soggy, just make sure it doesn’t dry out.

 You’ll likely need to water for 5-10 minutes at a time, 3-6 times per day starting off.
-You can reduce the frequency as the need seed begins to grow.
+You can reduce the frequency as the seed begins to grow.
 Keep a close eye on the soil and make sure it is always moist the first couple of months after planting.
-Adjust accordingly for rain.
+Also, monitor closely to ensure there are no low areas where water pools excessively.
+These can be easily leveled early in the process.
+Adjust watering accordingly for rain.

 Mowing the New Lawn

 After about two months you should have a lush, green lawn.
-You can begin a regular maintenance plan at this point, including fertilizer.
+You can begin a regular maintenance plan at this point.

-From start to finish it takes 6-8 weeks to plant and prepare a new lawn.
+From start to finish it can take 6-8 weeks to plant and prepare a new lawn.
 If you’d rather have a professional plant or overseed your, give us a call for a free estimate: